sihan00/Codalive-SmartJacket_SCDFXIBM/README.md

 ```
 npm install node-red-contrib-db2 node-red-contrib-ttn
 ```
-Conigure and connect the TTN uplink node to the Db2 node to enter data into the Db2 database
+Configure and connect the TTN uplink node to the Db2 node to enter data into the Db2 database

 ## On IBM Cloud